Ai Accountant

 • Which vendors are repeatedly defaulting or filing late.

-• Which discrepancies are high-value and need action before GSTR-3B.
+• Which discrepancies are high value and need action before GSTR-3B.

-• Which ones are low-risk formatting differences you can safely ignore.
+• Which ones are low risk formatting differences you can safely ignore.

 Everything looks equally urgent.
-So teams either spend time reviewing trivial differences while high-value ITC risks sit unnoticed in the same spreadsheet, or they take a conservative approach, under-claiming ITC to avoid scrutiny, which directly hits cash flow.
+Teams either spend time reviewing trivial differences while high value ITC risks sit unnoticed in the same spreadsheet, or they take a conservative approach.

 The Real Cost Is Not Time Alone